Business and community electric vehicle charging station guide

 During the site visit, here are some of the questions you may want to ask:

-Note: If you are interested in installing a Level 3 EV charging station and have single-phase power to your site, consider whether an EV charging station model that comes with a battery might be a more cost-efficient option for you.
+Note: If you want to install a Level 3 EV charging station and have single-phase power to your site, an EV charging station model that comes with a battery might be a more cost-efficient option for you.
 Work with Alliant Energy and the EV charging station manufacturers to evaluate the best solution.

 Work with Alliant Energy, the electrician and other vendors to complete the electrical and civil construction to support the EV charging station.
 Work with the software platform provider to commission the EV charging station and resolve any problems.